-The fire and rescue training facility and the driver training range is also located in the Industrial Park.
-For information about any Public Safety Training program, call 828.306.7041 or visit www.southwesterncc.edu/scc-locations/jerry-sutton-public-safety-training-center.
+The fire and rescue training facility and the driver training range are also located in the Industrial Park.
+For information about any Public Safety Training program, call 828.306.7041 or visit www.southwesterncc.edu/scc-locations/jerry-sutton-publicsafety-training-center.